ahmetnuman42/ahmetnuman42/README.md

-- 👋 Hi, I’m @ahmetnuman42
+- 👋 Hi, I’m Ahmet Numan Ecevitci
-- 👀 I’m interested in Software
+- 👀 I’m interested in .Net Teknolojileri
-- 🌱 I’m currently learning .Net Fremawork
+- 🌱 I’m currently learning .Net
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ahmetnumanecevitci@gmail.com

 <!---
 ahmetnuman42/ahmetnuman42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.